Kumiko Aso

 Kumiko Hiramaru (平丸 久美子, Hiramaru Kumiko), better known by her stage name Kumiko Asō (麻生 久美子, Asō Kumiko), is a Japanese actress.
 She is also a model and has participated in several commercials.

 Career

 In 1995, Asō made her film debut in Bad Guy Beach.
 With her role in the 1998 film Dr. Akagi, she received several major awards, including a Japan Academy Prize for Best Supporting Actress.

 She has appeared in Kiyoshi Kurosawa's films such as License to Live and Pulse.
 She played a leading role in the 2007 Iranian-Japanese film Hafez.

 Personal life

 In December 2007, Asō married stylist Daisuke Iga.
-In 8 May 2012, she gave birth to their first child, a daughter, and her second child, a son, born on 15 November 2016.
+On 8 May 2012, she gave birth to their first child, a daughter, and her second child, a son, born on 15 November 2016.